dgruninger97/Project/docs/notebook.md

 which were responsbile for achieving the use cases in the second iteration.
 The Client Element identified in iteration 2 could access the coffee machines and remotely check how much coffee is left (UC2).
 The Client element also can make manual requests for more inventory from the supplier regarding different machines (UC3)
 Additionally, the User element allows for users to be able to make coffee on machines (UC1).
-The Suplier Service element is responsible for taking requests from the supplier (UC4).
+The Supplier Service element is responsible for taking requests from the supplier (UC4).
 The Client element also specifically mentions how it allows Admins to access data over the phone or through the app, depending on the rules specified by the client.
 Finally, the author included another section regarding the clients setting business rules (UC5).